-Traffic Services Staff has deemed the study as acceptable for the purpose of an Official Plan and Zoning By-law Amendment and Draft Plan of Subdivision application.
+Traffic Services Staff has deemed the study as acceptable for the purpose of the Official Plan and Zoning By-law Amendment application, and a parking study will be required at site plan if the zoning standards are not met.
+Regional Staff have no objections to the revised report.